PPXNN/orbital-ball/README.md

 ### How I use/extend/modify the provided baseline code:
 1. Modifying ball to make it random falling and bouncing side to side.
-2. Modifying paddle to make it able to jump on and make it moving.
+2. Modifying paddle to make it able to jump on and make it move.

 ---